xayvong/AvaloniaMusicStoreFSharp/README.md

 # Conclusion

 I really enjoyed following the tutorial and then trying to figure out how to translate the code shown to F#.
 I enjoy working in the MVVM model and wanted to find out if that was possible to do with F#.
-Although, I still have a lot to learn and figure out, I think this is going to be my approach going forward with UI design.
+Although I still have a lot to learn, I think this is going to be my approach going forward with UI design.

 I hope anyone that reads this enjoyed following through!
 Even though Avalonia comes out of the box with F#, the lack of documentation really makes it difficult when you get stuck.
-I created this tutorial with the hope of having more resources available for other F# developers, especially those that are learning it.
-If you have any suggestions or any insight as to what I could change or make better, please let me know!
-I'm more than happy to recieve more knowledge and advice.
+I wrote this lesson in the hopes of providing more resources for fellow F# developers, particularly those who are just starting out.
+If you have any suggestions or insight as to what I could change or improve, please let me know!
+I'm more than happy to receive knowledge and advice.